Mark Lemley

 Mark A. Lemley (born c.
-1966) is currently the William H. Neukom Professor of Law at Stanford Law School and the Director of the Stanford Law School Program in Law, Science & Technology, as well as a founding partner of the law firm of Durie Tangri LLP, which he has been practicing with since 2009.
+1966) is an American legal scholar known for his studies of American intellectual property law.
+He is currently the William H. Neukom Professor of Law at Stanford Law School and the Director of the Stanford Law School Program in Law, Science & Technology.
+Lemley is a founding partner of the law firm of Durie Tangri LLP, which he has been practicing with since 2009.

+Early life and education

+Lemley graduated from Stanford University in 1988 with a Bachelor of Arts in economics and political science, where he won the John G. Sobieski Prize in Economics and was a Truman Scholar.
+He then attended the University of California Berkeley School of Law, where he was an articles editor for the California Law Review.
+He graduated in 1991, ranked first in his class, with a Juris Doctor degree and Order of the Coif membership.
+Upon graduation from law school, he was a law clerk to judge Dorothy Wright Nelson of the U.S. Court of Appeals for the Ninth Circuit from 1991 to 1992.

 Career

 Academic career

 Lemley teaches intellectual property, computer and Internet law, patent law, trademark law, antitrust law and remedies at Stanford Law School.
-He is the author of seven books, including the two-volume treatise IP and Antitrust and over 150 articles published in law reviews or law journals.
+He is the author of eleven books, including the two-volume treatise IP and Antitrust, and over 200 articles published in law reviews or law journals.
 He is a widely cited expert on patent law.
-For example, according to his official biography on the Stanford Law website, his works "have been cited more than 220 times by courts, including eleven United States Supreme Court opinions, and more than 14,000 times in books and law review articles, making him the most-cited scholar in IP law and one of the five most cited legal scholars of all time" and he has also "published 9 of the 100 most-cited law review articles of the last twenty years."
+According to his official biography on the Stanford Law website, his works "have been cited more than 220 times by courts, including eleven United States Supreme Court opinions, and more than 14,000 times in books and law review articles, making him the most-cited scholar in IP law and one of the five most cited legal scholars of all time" and he has also "published 9 of the 100 most-cited law review articles of the last twenty years."

-Prior to Stanford Law, where he has been teaching since 2004, he taught law at University of Texas School of Law (1994-2000) as The Marrs McLean Professor of Law and UC Berkeley School of Law (2000-2004) as The Elizabeth Josselyn Boalt Professor of Law.
+Prior to Stanford Law, where he has been teaching since 2004, he taught law at University of Texas School of Law (1994–2000) as The Marrs McLean Professor of Law and UC Berkeley School of Law (2000–2004) as The Elizabeth Josselyn Boalt Professor of Law.

-Among his students include Professor Dmitry Karshtedt.

 Private practice

-Since 2009, he also practices law as a partner at Durie Tangri LLP, which he co-founded.
+Lemley also practices law at Lex Lumina PLLC.
+From 2009 to 2022, he practiced law as a partner at Durie Tangri LLP, which he co-founded.
 Before his academic career, Lemley practiced law with the firms of Brown and Bain as well as Fish and Richardson.
+Lemley, who had represented Meta Platforms in a 2023 AI copyright case, dropped the company as a client in January 2025, accusing CEO Mark Zuckerberg of falling into a "descent into toxic masculinity and Neo-Nazi madness."